swatid26/swatid26.github.io/project_1.md

 1 - Which department likely needs more lab facilities?

-2 - Which department likely needs more rooms to serve admitted patients?
+2 - Which departments likely need more rooms to serve admitted patients?

 3-  Which age groups need more number of medications?